crmcog/sf-cog/docs/README.md

 Think of this as a practical study guide that adds on to the many practical study guides on the Internet.. only better :)

 The aim is to have open source content that anyone can use as reference to study or teach Salesforce.
 We know there are alternatives (some of which are really good), but we see this guide as structured towards specific objectives, "to the point", easy to organize, and follow through.
 If you know of other excellent guides and study materials - feel free to add references and make this guide useful for all.

+**How this is different from Trailhead?** Guides and lessons here refer trailhead - quite a lot.
+Trailhead sets high standards when it comes to learning something, and there is no intent to compete there.
+The idea is to get as much information to consume in less time and fewer clicks.

 ## Technology behind the guide